cirrusidentity/docker-simplesamlphp/README.md

     docker run -d -p 443:443 -v $PWD/ssp/config:/var/simplesamlphp/config cirrusid/ssp-base

+*note*: the folder used in the above example does not contain and config files.
+It is just an example of how to set a folder.

 # Browser access

-A lot depends on how you configure SSP, if you are using a proxy, and what environmental variables you set, but you should be able to access the install with a URL such as https://192.168.99.100:1660/simplesaml/ where port 1660 is the port picked by Docker to map to 443.
+A lot depends on how you configure SSP, if you are using a proxy, and what environmental variables you set, but you should be able to access the install with a URL such as https://127.0.0.1:1660/simplesaml/ where port 1660 is the port picked by Docker to map to 443.
+That port will be different for you

-The DNS entry `*.docker.testm.es` resolves to `192.168.99.100` and is used throughout the documentation.
-If your docker instance runs on a different ip than you'll need to provide your own overrides.

 # Build Image

-This will build an image called cirrusid/ssp-base and tag it with the ssp version 1.15.1
+This will build an image called cirrusid/ssp-base and tag it with the ssp version 1.16.1

-    docker build -t cirrusid/ssp-base:1.15.1 -f ssp-base/Dockerfile .
+    docker build -t cirrusid/ssp-base:1.16.1 -f ssp-base/Dockerfile .

 If you are building the latest version of ssp, then you can tag it with *latest* to make certain things easier in the future.

-    docker tag cirrusid/ssp-base:1.15.1 cirrusid/ssp-base:latest
+    docker tag cirrusid/ssp-base:1.16.1 cirrusid/ssp-base:latest

 You can see the images